Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 19. Scala

 * Type inference, allows avoiding repetition of Java such as ``SomeModule.MyClass v = new SomeModule.MyClass();``
-* complex type system: implicit conversions, subtyping
+* complex type system: implicit conversions, subtyping.
+* complex syntax: scares off newbies, steep learning curve, not recommended.
+Scala 3 has 3 ways to end blocks (end, braces, indentation) and everyone is confused as to which one they should use.
 * paradigm: impure functional

 20. Lua